d2l-ai/d2l-en/chapter_install/install.md

 ```

-Then you need to find the CUDA version you installed.
+Then we need to find the CUDA version you installed.
 You may check it through `nvcc --version` or `cat /usr/local/cuda/version.txt`.
 Assume you have installed CUDA 10.1, then you can install the according MXNet version by

 ```
 pip install https://apache-mxnet.s3-accelerate.amazonaws.com/dist/python/numpy/latest/mxnet_cu101-1.5.0-py2.py3-none-manylinux1_x86_64.whl